sbilly/docker-zerotier-controller/README.md

 - `frontend`: The static files of zero-ui frontend.
 - `ZeroTierOne`: The binaries of ZeroTierOne, such as `zerotier-*`, `mkworld`.

+## FAQ

+1. What's the difference from the official docker image of [zero-ui](https://github.com/dec0dOS/zero-ui)/[ztncui](https://github.com/key-networks/ztncui)
+The offical docker images of [zero-ui](https://github.com/dec0dOS/zero-ui) and [ztncui](https://github.com/key-networks/ztncui) are controller‘s interface.
+And we provide full operational functions of planet/controller/controller-ui of ZeroTier.

 ## Change Log

 - 20210904 - Update peer's instructions.